Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.4.c.**  How is making with mushrooms similar to or different from other manufacturing processes such as 3D printing? (bullet points)

-**Q.4.d.**  Looking forward, how do we go from creating matter with an inert function (e.g., a chair) to creat matter with biological function (i.e., growing a finger or a heart)?
+**Q.4.d.**  Looking forward, how do we go from creating matter with an inert function (e.g., a chair) to create matter with biological function (i.e., growing a finger or a heart)?
 What new considerations need to be made?
 (3-4 sentences, provide drawings or diagrams if helpful)

 ## (Q5) Prepare for the Group Project (20 pts)